-Charlie Goodnight rode bareback from Illinois to Texas when he was nine years of age.
-He was hunting with the Caddo Indians beyond the frontier at thirteen, launched into the cattle business at twenty, guiding Texas Rangers at twenty-four, blazing cattle trails nearly two thousand miles at forty, and at forty-five dominating nearly twenty million acres of range country in the interest of order.
-At sixty he was recognized as possibly the greatest scientific breeder of range cattle in the west.
-At ninety he was an international authority on the range industry.
-More on Charlie Goodnight can be found throughout the newly opened Bob Bullock Texas State History Museum in Austin, Texas.
+Legendary cattle rancher Charlie Goodnight made his way to Texas when he was just nine years of age, and wasted no time in forging his reputation as one of the best cattlemen in the West.
+By thirteen he had hunted with the Caddo Indians beyond the frontier, launched into the cattle business at twenty, guided Texas Rangers at twenty-four, blazed cattle trails nearly two thousand miles long at forty, and at forty-five dominated twenty million acres of range country in the interest of order.
+At sixty he was recognized as possibly the greatest scientific breeder of range cattle in the west and by ninety he was considered to be an international authority on the range industry.
+(More on Charlie Goodnight can be found throughout the Bob Bullock Texas State History Museum.)

-A visit to Hill’s Cafe has always been an investment in the true and cultured heritage of Austin, Texas Until you have been to Hill’s Cafe, you cannot legitimately consider yourself a true Austinite.
+A visit to Hill’s Cafe has always been an investment in the true and cultured heritage of Austin.
+Until you have been to Hill’s Cafe you can neither legitimately consider yourself a true Austinite nor a true Texan.